What is it?

 - Refrigerate food promptly.

-- People with diarrhea should not work as food handlers, care for children or provide health care.
+NOTE: People with diarrhea should not prepare or serve food or beverages to others, provide child care, or provide health care.
 Children with diarrhea should not attend child care or school.